-Whatever your reason for moving, figuring out what to do with your current home may not be as simple as listing it.
+There are many reasons why a homeowner might want to move.
+But whatever your reason, one question remains: What should you do with your current home?
 Depending on your financial situation and your local housing market, you may be better off renting it out than selling it, or vice versa.

 If you’re caught in the “Should I sell or rent my house?” debate, let’s take a look at what factors to consider, including the costs.